Korea Digital Nomad Visa (F-1-D): The 2026 Workation Visa Guide

 Is the F-1-D visa still a pilot, or is it permanent now?

 The F-1-D is officially still a pilot program (시범운영).
 The original pilot was scheduled to run from January 1, 2024 to December 31, 2025.
-The Ministry of Justice extended it indefinitely effective January 1, 2026 with no fixed end date, but as of May 2026 no formal permanent (상시) designation has been published.
+The Ministry of Justice extended it indefinitely effective January 1, 2026 with no fixed end date, but as of mid-2026 no formal permanent (상시) designation has been published.
 Practically, the visa is being issued normally and there is no announced sunset date, but the program rules can still be amended on shorter notice than a permanent visa category.

 What is the income threshold for the F-1-D in 2026?